ksherman/kds-site-gatsby/src/posts/2013-04-25-welcome-to-the-world-jackie-boy.md

 <img class="size-full wp-image-1544" src="https://s3-us-west-2.amazonaws.com/assets.kshermphoto.com/wp-content/uploads/2013/04/IMG_5160.jpg" alt="" />

 Thanks for watching!
-We&#8217;re SUPER excited to welcome baby Jack to our family.
+We're SUPER excited to welcome baby Jack to our family.
 We are going to be able leave the hospital very soon and get home!

 Peace,
-&#8211; KS
+– KS

-Today&#8217;s title is courtesy of the song &#8220;Anything Could Happen&#8221; by Ellie Goulding from her album Halcyon.
+Today's title is courtesy of the song "Anything Could Happen" by Ellie Goulding from her album Halcyon.
 Awesome album.